HazyResearch/ama_prompting/README.md

 Recall: 0.420
 F1: 0.531

 # For this task, the WS algorithm identifies a dependency between prompts 0 and 2.
-Next the code ouputs results after modelling dependencies, if dependencies are recovered above.
+Next the code outputs results after modelling dependencies, if dependencies are recovered above.

 Trained Label Model Metrics (with deps):
 Accuracy: 0.751